 The best substitute for taucheo is the darkest miso paste you can find.
 The deep red one, or a dark brown one is the best.
 It doesn’t matter too much if it’s rice based, you will still be getting that deep earthy and slightly tangy flavour.

 Failing that, you could use hoisin sauce, but try and get the one with the least amount of added ingredients.
 Hoisin also tends to be on the sweet side, so go easy.

 If your dish is going to be spicy, you could use a chilli bean paste, but I would check the amount of soybean to chilli first.
 As these tend to be heavy on the chilli, and light on the beans.

 So, want to cook Singaporean and Malaysian with me?
 Go get a bottle of these salted soy beans.
-Because the iconic Singapore Chilli Cran requires it!
-And I shall be adding more recipe using taucheo as time goes by.
+Because the iconic Singapore Chilli Crab requires it!
+And I shall be adding more recipes using taucheo as time goes by.

 Recipes using Taucheo

-♥ If you found this article useful, don’t forget to leave me a comment and that all important, 5-star rating! ?
-Thank you! ♥
+If you found this article useful, drop me a comment and if you’re feeling like a star, that 5-star rating!
+Thank you!

 And feel free to tag me on Instagram @azlinbloor with your recipes.
 If using one of mine, hashtag it #linsfood.

 - 1 wok or frying pan I'm using my favourite Earth Pan

 - 1 heatproof colander